opf/openproject/help/installation-and-operations/packaged/configuration.md

 ![05-admin](https://github.com/opf/openproject/blob/dev/docs/installation/packaged/screenshots/05-admin.png?raw=true)

-### Step 6: Memcached server
+## Step 6: Memcached server

 OpenProject heavily relies on caching, which is why the wizard suggests you to install a local memcached server the OpenProject instances can connect to.
 You should always set this to `install` unless you have a reason to configure another caching mechanism - for example when configuring multiple shared instances of OpenProject.

 ![06-cache](https://github.com/opf/openproject/blob/dev/docs/installation/packaged/screenshots/06-cache.png?raw=true)

+## Result

 With this last step confirmed, the OpenProject wizard will complete, and apply all the configuration options that you have just selected.
 This might take a few minutes depending on your machine and internet connection, as OpenProject might need to install additional packages (such as the web server, database) depending on your selections.